strongio/evolutionary-optimization/README.md

 ### Comparison with derivative-aware optimizers

 Black-box optimizers are not meant to be compared with derivative-aware optimizers.
 If we know the analytical form of an objective function, and the derivatives (first, second order) are not crazy to obtain, it's always advisable to take advantage of the derivative information.
 This, however, is not feasible in many cases, probably the majority engineering scenarios.
-In addition, black-box optimizers enables a drop-and-go solution that impose no assumption in the objective function as long as we can evaluate it's value given a parameter set.
+In addition, black-box optimizers enables a drop-and-go solution that impose no assumption in the objective function as long as we can evaluate it's value given a parameter set, so it's lightweight and could be preferred even at the cost of time or even convergence.

 ### Dimensionality

-Black-box optimization algorithms are light weight but, by nature, they are not capable of dealing with huge parameter dimensions.
+Black-box optimization algorithms are lightweight but, by nature, they are not capable of dealing with huge parameter dimensions.
 In cases where function formulation can easily be scaled to have hundreds, thousands, or even more parameters, black-box optimizations would not work.
 For instance, topic modeling, structure analysis, and DNN, are in this category.
-Rigorous optimization approaches that make use of the derivatives should be considered, such as back propagation for DNN and quadratic programming in structure analysis.
+Rigorous optimization approaches that make use of the derivatives should be considered, such as back propagation combined with gradient descent for DNN and quadratic programming in structure analysis.
 If derivatives are unattainable, then sampling techniques such as MCMC could be a possibility.

 ### Constraints